Jordanburch101/Techdegree-project-8/README.md

 * [Contact](#contact)

 ## General info
 This project demonstrates my use of JavaScript to manipulate the DOM which API data.
-The data is fetched and then desected into easy to read cards which also turn into modals when clicked.\
+The data is fetched and then dissected into easy to read cards which also turn into modals when clicked.\

-You are able to cycle through modals which arrows and also filter out employees with the search box.
+You can cycle through modals which arrows and also filter out employees with the search box.
 All data provided randomly by https://randomuser.me/.

 ## Screenshots
 ![Example screenshot](images/Screenshot1.png)